yetianmed/subcortex/README.md

    Personalize the atlas using support-vector machine learning to account for individual variation in regional boundaries.

-   Click [here](https://www.nitrc.org/frs/download.php/13717/Tian2020MSAProbmap.zip) to download the probablistic map of the personalised atlas 921 HCP participants (78MB).
+   Click [here](https://www.nitrc.org/frs/download.php/13717/Tian2020MSAProbmap.zip) to download the probablistic map of the personalised atlas for 921 HCP participants (78MB).

 ### [Behavior](./Behavior)